apache/pekko/docs/src/main/paradox/includes/cluster.md

 ### Distributed Data

-Distributed Data is useful when you need to share data between nodes in an Akka Cluster.
+Distributed Data is useful when you need to share data between nodes in an Pekko Cluster.
 The data is accessed with an actor providing a key-value store like API.

 <!--- #cluster-ddata --->